-The Korean American Veterans of the Vietnam War mission is to provide advice and assistance to veterans and their families and to provide quality care to aging veterans and their widows.
+The Korean American Veterans of the Vietnam War mission is seeking recognition for the service of Korean American veterans of the Vietnam War at a federal level, which would allow us to better serve our community through volunteering efforts.
+We provide advice and assistance to veterans and their families and to provide quality care to aging veterans and their widows.

 Korean American Veterans of the Vietnam War at a Glance

 Korean Veterans of the Vietnam War served honorably throughout the conflict, fighting courageously alongside the United States Armed Forces and often making the ultimate sacrifice, with many later becoming United States Citizens.

 Soldiers from the Republic of Korea were sent to the Vietnam War to support the United States Armed Forces and the cause of freedom at the request of the United States.

 325,517 Korean soldiers served in Vietnam from 1964 until the last soldier left Saigon (now, Ho Chi Minh City) on March 23, 1973, making Korean soldiers the second largest contingent of troops sent by allies of the United States.